TomasHubelbauer/albert/readme.md

 Right now the page `canvas` size is hard-coded to 480x840 which looks correct.

-### Figure out why some of the images do not show or show elsewhere/covered

-Comparing the viewer application render with the PDF page, some images are completely missing and some are misplaced.
-There's bound to be some errors with the calculations.
-See the viewer app UI todo for debugging tool improvement.

-### Add viewer UI to turn on/off individual images and texts for debugging

-Add a list of texts and images with checkboxes to be able to turn on and off the individual elements for easier visual debugging.
-Also display element metadata in the list.

 ### Figure out how to get rid of mask-type faux-images not actually in the PDF

 Are all of those images identified by `objId` masks?
 If so, remove them.